lunchbag/hugo-blog/content/posts/lunch-money-mistakes.md

 <center><blockquote class="twitter-tweet"><p lang="en" dir="ltr">Let's not be strangers anymore 👋 We finally have an About page! <a href="https://t.co/koZiMSAM3o">https://t.co/koZiMSAM3o</a></p>— Lunch Money (@LunchbagLabs) <a href="https://twitter.com/LunchbagLabs/status/1180518703487733766?ref_src=twsrc%5Etfw">October 5, 2019</a></blockquote></center> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

+<p class="tip"><b>Lesson learned: People care about the narrative behind your product, so don't be afraid to tell your story!</b></p>

-I now regularly get emails back from users letting me know that they find my story inspiring, or that they love the fact that an indie developer is behind the product!
+I now regularly get emails back from users letting me know that they find my story inspiring, or that they love the fact that an indie developer is behind the product! 🥰

 <center><blockquote class="twitter-tweet"><p lang="en" dir="ltr">My mind is kind of blown that <a href="https://twitter.com/lunchbag?ref_src=twsrc%5Etfw">@lunchbag</a> made Lunch Money on her own _and_ she&#39;s the support staff. <br><br>The unbelievable thing is that Lunch Money is truly better than Mint and YNAB.
 I&#39;ve never been able to keep using budgeting software because they&#39;re so bad.
 Not anymore!</p>&mdash; Eric Windmill (@ericwindmill) <a href="https://twitter.com/ericwindmill/status/1226992389627072512?ref_src=twsrc%5Etfw">February 10, 2020</a></blockquote></center> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>